 This statement displays an instance of a user object named u\Employee in the window w\emp and stores the string James Newton in Message.StringParm.
 The Constructor event script for the user object uses the string parameter as the text of a StaticText control st\empname in the object.
-The script that opens the user object has the following statement:
+The script that opens the

 '''

-w emp.OpenUserObjectWithParm(u Employee, "Jim Newton")
+w_emp.OpenUserObjectWithParm(u_Employee, "Jim Newton")

 '''